40 Healthy Food Ideas That Actually Taste Amazing

 11) Mixed Greens Salad

-Why Mixed Greens Salad belongs here: A salad that is truly filling.
-The secret is to use salad greens as the base rather than the main component.
-Then, include all the really filling ingredients.
+Why Mixed Greens Salad belongs here: A really filling salad.
+The trick is to use the salad greens as the base instead of the main part.
+Then, add all the really filling components.

-Utilizing canned beans as the source of protein means that with this vegetarian lunch you won’t feel like you’ve made any sacrifices.
-The addition of pre-cooked grains such as farro, quinoa, or brown rice to the bowl turns it into a grain bowl incognito.
+Incorporating canned beans as a source of protein allows you to enjoy this vegetarian lunch without feeling any loss.
+Including pre-cooked grains like farro, quinoa, or brown rice in the bowl transforms it into a stealthy grain bowl.

 12) Grain Bowl

-**Reasons to choose this for lunch:** It’s a fridge-clearing lunch with a structure: rice + protein + roasted veg + something spicy.
-Having the structure means you’ll have a lunch guaranteed to be good even if it’s never the same twice.
+Reasons to choose this for lunch: It’s a fridge-clearing lunch with a structure: rice + protein + roasted veg + something spicy.
+A structure means you’ll have a lunch that is guaranteed to be good even if it’s different every time.

 13) Quinoa Salad